New York Insurance Law

 Jury's verdict in favor of tenant on his personal injury claim should not have been set aside; tenant produced evidence from which jury could determine that landlord acted negligently in removing security wall previously installed by tenant with landlord's consent pursuant to lease provision, and it was rational for jury to conclude that landlord's conduct was substantial factor in causing tenant's injuries by leaving premises vulnerable to criminal activity.

-**285 Weg and Myers, P.C., New York, N.Y.
+**285 Weg & Myers, P.C., New York, N.Y.
 (Joshua L. Mallin and Dennis T. D'Antonio of counsel), for appellants.

 Ann K. Kandel, Hauppauge, N.Y., for respondent.